“Or… just write me a check, genau? Like a normal person.”

 “Did you manage to move the furniture in?”
 Prisma quietly inquired.

-Dust had been completely appalled by the empty state of the apartment when she had walked in two days ago, and had impromptu started to browse through secondhand furniture websites.
-More than happy to have one worry less, Ekster had given Dust his card and all creative freedom, a task she had excitedly taken on with both hands.
-With Driver and the new Mercedes Sprinter she picked up the purchased furniture from all over town, all of which had to be lifted up to the second floor of the apartment.
+Dust had been completely appalled by the empty state of the apartment when she had walked in two days ago and had, on impulse, started browsing secondhand-furniture websites.
+More than happy to have one worry less, Ekster had given Dust his card and all creative freedom, a task she had taken on with relish.
+With Driver and the new Mercedes Sprinter she had picked up the purchased furniture from all over town, which then had to be lifted up to the first floor of the apartment.

 “Medieval brooch.
 Has some inscription in old-French.”